NickHeiner/lambdascript/js/README.md

 * Although TS has taken some getting used to, it is generally helpful in solving errors at compile-time.
 * Writing unambiguous grammars is hard.
 Discuss shift/reduce conflicts and how to solve them.
     * Alternatively: there is no problem you can't solve with more shitty syntax.
 Writing a language with minimal syntax is hard.
+    * When I wrote bottomUpParse, I resolved conflicts by reducing.
+Jison and Bison resolve conflicts by shifting, which required changing the grammar.